netspective-studios/PgDCP/lib/README.md

 # TODOs

+* Create convention of a custom data type called `schema_configuration` in each schema and a single function `schema_config` which will return a constant of type `schema_configuration` for all settings.
 * Move FDWs from simple schema names to real objects provided in `state` Options.
 Add `PostgreSqlForeignDataWrapper` as new interface to track and verify FDWs. `PostgreSqlForeignDataWrapper` is probably just a subclass of Schema.
 * Add stateless, statful, enhance, unrecoverable, FDW, etc. as options for `PostgreSqlSchema` object which can be verified and tracked.
 * Add `plpgsql_check` into all PgTAP unit tests; consider adding a new AG lifecycle function call `lint_*` which would be called by `select * from runlint()`.